 A personal injury attorney like Wendy Doyle-Palumbo analyzes the specific facts of your case to determine a range of possible compensation amounts for your whiplash injury.
 Various factors impact a whiplash injury settlement including the following.

-Florida is one of twelve states operating as a “no-fault” state.
+Florida is a “no-fault” state.

 Under Florida’s current no-fault law, every driver is required to carry a minimum of $10,000 in personal injury protection or PIP insurance coverage.
 This coverage provides payment of medical expenses to the insured, regardless of who was at fault for the accident.